 - Heat a cast iron skillet to medium heat.
 Add ground turkey and cook until browned.
 Drain in a colander and set aside.
 You can leave the turkey in the colander while following the next step.

 - In the same cast iron skillet add the butter, onions, and peppers.
-Cook for 5 minutes.
+Cook for 5 to 8 minutes or until veggies are softened.
 Stirring often.
-Add meat back into skillet.
+Add meat back into the skillet and mix together with the veggies.

 - Meanwhile, in a small mixing bowl, add beef broth and cornstarch.
 Whisk until well combined.